kgrep-org/kgrep/README.md

 ## Key Features

-* **Resource Searching**: Search the content of Kubernetes resources such as configmaps for specific patterns within designated namespaces.
+* **Resource Searching**: Search the content of Kubernetes resources such as `ConfigMaps` for specific patterns within designated namespaces.

 * **Log Searching**: Inspect logs from a group of pods or entire namespaces, filtering by custom patterns to locate relevant entries.